Tour du Mont Blanc Full Self Guided Trek

 One of my favourite days on the Tour du Mont Blanc, the views from the Col du Seigne is second to none!
 Once you are at the col & if the weather is right rest for a while & take in the far-reaching views in to Italy & Switzerland, just wonderful!

-Fully refreshed you make your ascent to the Refuge Bertoni and enjoy amazing views of Mont Blanc and Courmayeur down below.
-You spend the rest of the day on a lofty traverse from high above the Val Ferret with stunning views of the Italian side of the Mont Blanc before descending to the your accommodation in the beautiful Val Ferret.
+Fully refreshed from an evening in Courmayeur, you begin the ascent to the Refuge Bertone and enjoy superb views of Mont Blanc and the town below.
+The day continues with a high-level traverse above the Val Ferret, offering excellent views of the Italian side of the Mont Blanc range, before you descend to your accommodation in the beautiful Val Ferret.

 Daily stats: